MaxNoddings/dev-logs/README.md

 * Thought about some new changes to make for my personal portfolio website
 * Applied for several junior software engineering / web development positions
 * Prepared for coding challege interview coming up

+### 02/14/2024

+Today I...
+* Had a great networking talk with Roshini from Norway
+* Learned about best technologies to focus on for future projects
+* Met with a friend and planned out an investment club website that I am going to creat
+* Read the Bigs